Page 1 of 4

-Then at 3.00pm, the Welsh language winner of Translation Challenge 2017 will be announced in a ceremony on the University of Wales Trinity Saint David stand at 3pm on Thursday, 8 August 2019.
+The Welsh language winner of Translation Challenge 2019 will be announced in a ceremony on the University of Wales Trinity Saint David stand at 3pm on Thursday, 8 August 2019.

 The winner will receive £200 (given by Swansea University) and the Translation Challenge Staff.
-Cymdeithas Cyfieithwyr Cymru is pleased to sponsor the Bardic Staff once again, and in so doing to acknowledge the craftmanship of Elis Gwyn who has carved this unique prize from a piece of wood from the Llanystumdwy area.
+Cymdeithas Cyfieithwyr Cymru is pleased to sponsor the Translation Challenge Staff once again, and in so doing to acknowledge the craftmanship of Elis Gwyn who has carved this unique prize from a piece of wood from the Llanystumdwy area.

 ● Cymdeithas Cyfieithwyr Cymru will not have a stand on the Eisteddfod field.